BuiltBrokenModding/ICBM-2/README.md

 THE SOFTWARE.

 ##Pull Requests
-Before your pull request is accepted you must sign the Contributor License Agreement(CLA)
+Before you submit a pull request you must sign or agree to the Contributor License Agreement(CLA).
+Submission by default can be considered as agreeing to the CLA and any terms of the project.

 ##Contributions
-Before submitting sign the CLA or the submittion will not be accepted https://www.clahub.com/agreements/Universal-Electricity/ICBM
+Before submitting changes sign the CLA or the submittion will not be accepted https://www.clahub.com/agreements/Universal-Electricity/ICBM
-If you do not sign the CLA, summission still counts as accepting the terms of the CLA. https://docs.google.com/document/d/105N6q63OJnzrWjMbydFYFUlHmK6spc8P8da8qkduFRs/edit?usp=sharing
+If you do not sign the CLA, summission still counts as accepting the terms of the CLA in some cases.
+Theses cases are noted, not limited to, as failure to respond to a request to view the CLA, and continued submission of changes after being notified of the CLA. https://docs.google.com/document/d/105N6q63OJnzrWjMbydFYFUlHmK6spc8P8da8qkduFRs/edit?usp=sharing